A young child standing in an open room and tossing a beanbag toward a nearby floor target while a grown-up watches.

 Step 02

-Put a few beanbags or soft balls at the start spot so another turn can begin right away.
+Put a few beanbags or soft balls at one throwing spot facing the target.

 "Your throw."